Mendudu/Mendudu/README.md

 Accepts client connections and adds them to the task queue for processing.
 Prints a message indicating the server has started.

+### How the Automated Event Loop and Task Queue/Microtask Queue Work
+Mendudu uses an event-driven architecture with a task queue and a microtask queue to handle asynchronous operations efficiently.
+Here’s a simple explanation of how it works:

+1. Task Queue: This queue holds tasks (functions) that are scheduled to be executed.
+Tasks are typically added to the task queue to handle new client connections or other time-consuming operations.

+2. Microtask Queue: This queue holds microtasks that are prioritized to run before tasks.
+Microtasks are generally smaller and quicker operations that need to be completed immediately.

+3. Event Loop: The event loop continuously processes tasks and microtasks.
+It ensures that microtasks are executed first, followed by tasks from the task queue.
+This loop runs indefinitely, ensuring the server remains responsive to incoming requests and other operations.

+4. Client Handling: Accepts client connections, processes requests, and sends responses.

+By using this architecture, Mendudu ensures efficient handling of asynchronous operations, making it suitable for building scalable web applications.
+The event loop keeps the server responsive, while the task and microtask queues manage different types of operations effectively.

 ## Example usage
 Here is an example of how to use Mendudu to create a simple web server: